AbleTech/question_selector/README.md

 #####Available Fields:
 - `result`: The result of the last selected question. `null` if the question has more nested questions.
 - `alternatives`: The list of alternative strings associated with the current result. `null` if the question has more nested questions or if a list of alternatives was not provided.
+- 'element': the outermost div containing the question_selector

 ####<a name="json-config"></a>JSON config file